 How much does a delivery drone cost?

 Delivery drones can cost between a few thousand dollars and $60,000, depending on size and cargo capacity, as well as other features.
-These types of drones can operate autonomously using artificial intelligence technology, avoid collisions with other drones in flight, and also land autonomously.
+These autonomous drones utilize artificial intelligence technology to operate independently, ensuring they can avoid mid-air collisions with other drones and safely land on their own

 How much is a mapping drone?